UoMCS/Perentie/doc/developer_guide.rst

 All code relating to the system architecture definitions is contained in the architecture package (contained within the directory of the same name).

-An architecture is assumed to consist of a series of banks of registers, a series of memories and a set of peripherals (known in the KMD parlance as features).
+An architecture is assumed to consist of a series of banks of registers and a series of memories.
 Registers and memories can have arbitrary word sizes.
 Registers may further be described in terms of a bit-field and memories have an associated address width, total size and disassembler.

 Processor architectures are defined as a python class inheriting from the base class Architecture in base.py.
 This class has various properties which must be